OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Condition variable** - an explicit queue threads can put themselves on when some state of execution is less desirable than another thread;  when it changes state the other threads can be woken up and allowed to continue
     - **Wait/Signal** - the actions used in a conditional variable.
 The thread waits on a specific condition to be met and then signals the sleeping threads to be executed
     - **Bounded Buffer** - a system of multiple producer threads and consumer threads which is shared
+    - **Mesa semantics** - When a signal is made, the thread is taken out of the waiting queue.
+    - **Hoare semantics** - Is harder to implement than Mesa semantics, but runs the waken thread more efficiently.

     ###### [Return](#variations-of-locks) to the *Variations of Locks* module